neeh-prog/msm_diode/README.md

 1. **Wafer Cleaning** – Standard cleaning of P-type Silicon wafer.
 2. **ZnO Deposition** – Deposited a thin layer of ZnO using [RF SPUTTERING].
 3. **Aluminium Contact Deposition** – Patterned and deposited Aluminium to form MSM structure.
+4. **Characterisation** - Analysed the device by using differnt power and different voltage.

  What I Learned
 - MSM diodes form **two back-to-back Schottky junctions**, unlike PN photodiodes.